Createdd/Writing/articles/IntroductionToReact.md

 ## 3. Events 🔻
 [Handling Events](https://facebook.github.io/react/docs/handling-events.html) in React is similar to handling DOM elements except events use camelCase and you pass functions as event handlers.
+When a function is passed as event handler, that is a method on class, the context of the function changes.

->You have to be careful about the meaning of this in JSX callbacks.
+>You have to be careful about the meaning of *this* in JSX callbacks.
 In JavaScript, class methods are not bound by default.
-If you forget to bind this.handleClick and pass it to onClick, this will be undefined when the function is actually called.
+If you forget to bind this.handleClick and pass it to onClick, *this* will be undefined when the function is actually called.

 You can bind callbacks automatically with **property initializers** or **arrow functions**.
-Keep in mind that binding with arrow functions can cause performance issues due to extra re-rendering of the according components.
+❗Keep in mind that binding with arrow functions can cause performance issues due to extra re-rendering of the according components.

 ## 4. (Conditional) rendering 🔻
 ## 5. Lifting State 🔻